terminatorul/NvStrapsReBar/README.md

 Credits go to the bellow github users, as I integrated and coded their findings and results:
 * [envytools](https://github.com/envytools/envytools) project for the original effort on reverse-engineering the register interface for the GPUs, a very long time ago, for use by the [nouveau](https://nouveau.freedesktop.org/) open-source driver in Linux.
 Amazing how this documentation could still help us today !
-* [@mupuf](https://github.com/mupuf) from [envytools](https://github.com/envytools/envytools) project for bringing up the idea and the exact (low level) registers from the documentation that enable resizable BAR
+* [@mupuf](https://github.com/mupuf) from [envytools](https://github.com/envytools/envytools) project for bringing up the idea and the exact (low level) registers from the documentation, that enable resizable BAR
 * [@Xelafic](https://github.com/Xelafic) for the first code samples (written in assembly!) and the first test for using the GPU STRAPS bits, documented by envytools, to select the BAR size during PCIe bring-up in UEFI code.
 * [@xCuri0](https://github.com/xCuri0/ReBARUEFI") for great support and for the ReBarUEFI DXE driver that enables ReBAR on the motherboard, and allows intercepting and hooking into the PCIe enumeration phases in UEFI code on the motherboard.